drvspw/rtrace/README.md

 ### rtrace
-A wrapper for [recon](Erlang call tracer) library.
-The application also exposes a REST api for call tracing.
+A wrapper for [recon](https://github.com/ferd/recon/) library.
+This application also exposes a REST api for call tracing.
 Although `recon` supports various trace patterns, this api allows on tracing function calls with just module and function name for a maximum of 100 calls.

 ### Usage
 Add `rtrace` as a dependency in `rebar.config`